ldstep/ldstephensnet/content/notes.md

 September 2, 2025, at 3:10:23 PM

 I developed a Quick Action in Goodlinks that enables me to send highlights directly to an iA Writer inbox folder.
-This enhancement enhances my overall experience with iA Writer.

 `ia-writer://x-callback-url/new?text=[highlights]&path=/Inbox/`